Older cleaners like washing soda, vinegar, and salt can replace them all and work just as well. And soda can do much more than clean.

 59. Clean painted surfaces or vinyl

-Brighten window frames, furniture, or floors by wiping with a regular solution of washing soda.
+Brighten window frames, furniture, or floors by wiping with the same solution of washing soda suggested in previous tips.
 Use a stronger solution to prepare them for painting or varnishing.

 60. Strip paint from metal hardware